 SAP ERP is an industry leader in providing full-suite ERP platforms.
 The built-in tools simplify the business process and the analytics ensure you always have a competitive advantage.
 This integrated platform includes CRM, financial management, human capital management, product lifecycle management, and supply chain management.

-While an ERP system can include the various functions of a business like customer resource management (CRM), accounting, Human resources and payroll, and supply chain management, it is built in a way that it still appears to be modular to the employee handling it.
+While an ERP system can include the various functions of a business like a customer resource management (CRM), accounting, Human resources and payroll, and supply chain management, it is built in a way that it still appears to be modular to the employee handling it.
 So for an employee who is in customer care, only the CRM side of the business will be essential to them.
 An ERP binds different modules and their data together to provide a unified platform to store information and provide quick access to the same.